-Cash and cash equivalents are carried in the balance sheet at cost and include cash on hand and deposits held with banks.
+Cash and cash equivalents comprise cash on hand and deposits held with banks.
 Cash equivalents include highly liquid investments with insignificant interest risk and original maturities of ninety (90) days or less at the date of purchase.
 Investments with maturities between ninety (90) days and one year at the date of purchase are considered to be short-term investment securities.
 Short-term investment securities consist primarily of investment grade commercial paper, bankers acceptances, and certificates of deposit.